Chris Rock: From funnyman to 'Fargo'

+"I've done some serious work before," he said.
+"I remember 'Nurse Betty,' 'New Jack City,' but this is probably the first time I've been a grown up in a serious role."

-This is Rock like you've never seen him before.
-As a dramatic actor he is great, truly great; and nothing Rock has done before before prepared me for his work in "Fargo."
+This is the funnyman like you've never seen him before.
+As a dramatic actor, he is great -- truly great -- and nothing Rock has done before prepares audiences for his work in "Fargo."

-As a comic he is known for his rapid fire delivery, but here he finds the power is in the pause.
+As a comic, he is known for his rapid fire delivery.
+Here, he finds the power is in the pause.

-"When you're doing comedy it's all about, 'How do I end?'"
-Rock talked to me via Zoom.
-"You can almost be bad all the way there, but if it ends funny, you're fine, but when you're doing something like every syllable, everything you do is important."
+"When you're doing comedy, it's all about, 'How do I end?'" he said.
+"You can almost be bad all the way there, but if it ends funny, you're fine.
+But when you're doing something like, every syllable, everything you do is important."

+His character, Loy Cannon, is a gangster in Kansas City circa 1950.

+"It was a character I've met," he said.
+"Let's just say that, between my grandfather, my uncles, even my dad."

 ----------